 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
 The Guajira Peninsula is located in northern Colombia and northwestern Venezuela.
-Lake Maracaibo is a large brackish tidal bay lying in the crude oil-rich Maracaibo Basin of northwestern Venezuela.
+Lake Maracaibo is a large tidal bay lying in the oil-rich Maracaibo Basin of northwestern Venezuela.

 Gulf of Venezuela

 The Gulf of Venezuela is an inlet of the Caribbean Sea bounded by Venezuela and Colombia.
-The Gulf is located in the north of South America, between Paraguaná Peninsula of the Falcón State to the east in Venezuela and Guajira Peninsula in Colombia to the west.
+The Gulf is located in the north of South America, between Paraguaná Peninsula of Falcón State to the east in Venezuela and Guajira Peninsula in Colombia to the west.

 The gulf is surrounded by lowlands with little or no cultivation.
 It is a shipping route for the petroleum-producing Lake Maracaibo region.
 It is connected in the south to Lake Maracaibo through an artificial navigation canal.

 Colombia and Venezuela have had a longstanding dispute over control of the gulf that has not been resolved, despite the decades-long negotiations conducted by a bilateral commission.